The Age of Irony: U.S. History in the 20th Century

 Anticipated credit equivalencies include American history, American literature, cultural studies, and research and writing.

-teaching, public policy and administration, and advanced studies in humanities.
+This offering will prepare you for careers and advanced study in: teaching, public policy and administration, and advanced studies in humanities.

 $15 fee per quarter for entrance fees.